 In the last few months I’ve been playing with postage stamps, using them in collages and art projects here and there.
-A very talented artist and a friend of mine who is very interested in working with postage stamps, has been working on a postage stamp glue book that I fell in love with.
+I love the idea of postage stamp art by creating beautiful pages in a notebook with stamps.
+Pamela Gerard, a very talented artist and a friend of mine who is very interested in working with postage stamps, has been working on a postage stamp glue book that I fell in love with.

 I’ve been holding on to the perfect little travel notebook that I found in a giftshop some years ago and there I began experimenting with series postage stamps, paint, and pigment color.